michellel7435/sep10-freedom-project/blog/entry02.md

 Knowing how to google is important because there is simple ways to find things you are looking for fast and simple.
 For example when coming to researching things, I did not know what to start researching things, like was it this or that?
 I realized researching things based off of what my topic is and what i'm looking for, like "brain sugery apps".
 Knowing how to google is about understanding what I am looking for and seeking the answer to my questions and using shortcuts like "ctrl" "f" which let's me search a specific word and find it quicker.
 Knowing how to google can help me save time and have stronger answers.

 #### Consideration
+There was consideration where I want to do other topics like law but I think to myself which would be more important for my viewers.
+It was between law or neuroendoscopy so i chose neuroendoscopy because I found it beneficial and it was a topic I am into.
+Creating the topic neuroendoscopy can impact people's knowledge on this and help them give a visual of what I created.
+I don't think there would be a negative impact of what I create but some may disagree of what I create.
+Consideration can be important to know what our viewers will think or what they will see.

 ## Next Steps